Big gains for retailers push S&P 500 higher; rates rise

 Stocks that pay big dividends also get hurt when bonds are paying higher interest rates, because they can lure away investors seeking income.

-Utilities and real-estate stocks each fell 0.3 percent, tied for the worst performance of the 11 sectors that make up the S&P 500.
-Telecoms, which are also big dividend payers, lost 0.2 percent.
+Real-estate stocks, which are big dividend payers, fell 0.7 percent for the worst performance among the 11 sectors that make up the S&P 500.
+Utilities were also weaker.

 DISLIKE: Facebook fell to one of the largest losses in the S&P 500 after the social-media giant said that it is revamping its system to show fewer posts from brands and fewer videos in favor of more posts from friends and family.
 The changes may result in people spending less time on Facebook.